Transportation in Appalachia: Highways

-In 1880 the Good Roads Movement was formed.
-They knew outside of cities, roads were dirt or gravel, mud in the winter and dust in the summer.
-In its early years, the main goal of the movement was education for road building in rural areas between cities, such as Appalachia, to help rural populations gain the social and economic benefits enjoyed by cities where citizens benefitted from railroads, trolleys and paved streets.
+In 1880 the Good Roads Movement was formed in the context of inadequate access to suitable roads outside of urban areas.
+In its early years, the main goal of the movement was to provide for road building in rural areas between cities, including much of Appalachia, to help rural populations gain the social and economic benefits enjoyed by cities where citizens benefitted from railroads, trolleys and paved streets.
 This eventually led to the auto trail system of highways.
-The first crossing Appalachia was the Lincoln Highway, which would later become US 30.
+The first crossing in Appalachia was the Lincoln Highway, which would later become US 30.
 This was closely followed by the Dixie Highway, first planned in 1914 to connect the US Midwest with the Southern United States, crossing Appalachia following what is now US 25.
 Other auto trails crossing Appalachia include the Jefferson Davis Highway, Lakes-to-Sea Highway, Lee Highway, and National Old Trails Highway.

 The next great leap in transportation was the creation of the U.S. Highway system in 1926, replacing the auto trails.
 The longest primary US highway contained in Appalachia is US 11 traversing the eastern side.
 US 21 was another primary US highway, but much of its route has been decommissioned and replaced with Interstate 77.
-These make/made up the north-south routes.
-East-west routes include US 30, US 33, US 40, US 50, US 60, and US 70.
+These make/made up the north–south routes.
+East–west routes include US 30, US 33, US 40, US 50, US 60, and US 70.
 Many spur routes such as US 220 and US 119 serve various parts of Appalachia.

 Local transport conditions in Appalachia during the mid-twentieth century.
 Cattle rest on an unpaved mountain road in Breathitt County, Kentucky, 1940.
 Photo by Marion Post Wolcott.